~Agricultural News~

 caused by fungus usually brought on by cold and wet spring.
 Rake and destroy fallen leaves.
 Avoid overhead irrigation and promote good air

-from the cuttings should be lightly coated with the solution.
-Treat tree with
+areas left from the cuttings should be lightly coated with the solution.
+Treat

-fungicide.
+tree with fungicide.
 Follow with early spring fungicide.
-If you use a chemical garden
+If you use a chemical

-fungicide---please read all directions carefully and used as directed.
+and garden fungicide---please read all directions carefully and used as

 25. There are brown spots on my tree leaves and